 Design of New C-II Classified Airport Brings Added Economic Investment to Community

-As a part of the development of this new facility, Croy is assisting the Airport Authority with the development of an Airport Financial Plan projecting anticipated upfront costs, such as terminal and hangar development and tenant relocations, operational costs, and anticipated revenue to go back to the Airport Authority.
+As a part of this new facility, Croy has assisted the Airport Authority with the development of an Airport Financial Plan projecting anticipated costs, such as terminal and hangar development and tenant relocations, operational costs, and anticipated revenue to go back to the Airport Authority.

-Additionally, our team is performing a value engineering update to the Airport Layout Plan, as well as reconfiguring the terminal area plan to the most fiscally responsible layout, therefore allowing for future growth and development at the airfield.
-Croy will also perform a capital improvement budget analysis as a part of this project and update the Capital Improvement Plan.
+Additionally, our team performed a value engineering update to the Airport Layout Plan (ALP), as well as reconfigured the airside and terminal areas to reflect the most fiscally responsible layout, therefore allowing for future growth and development at the airfield.
+Croy has also performed a capital improvement budget analysis as a part of this project and updated the Capital Improvement Plan.

-For the existing airport, our Croy team has performed a crack seal and remark of the airfield pavements, as well as provided threshold lighting and PAPI improvements.
-Croy also prepared two FAA Land Release packages for the sale of property currently unused by the existing airport to assist in funding the development of the new facility.
+For the existing airport, our Croy team is designing a crack seal and remark of the airfield pavements.
+Croy also prepared two FAA Land Release packages for the sale of property currently unused by the existing airport to assist with the local funding requirements associated with the development of the new facility.

-- Design of a new C-II classified airport
+- Design of a new C-II business classified airport

-- Only the third new airport to be built in Georgia since the 1970s
+- First new airport to be built in Georgia since the 2008

 - Helped secure over $8 million in GDOT funding for development